I’m always happy to return to my favorite food group: the Manhattan. This time, it’s the Black Manhattan.

 Stir all ingredients with ice until cold; strain into a well-chilled cocktail stem.
 Garnish with a brandied cherry.

 The original recipe calls for bourbon.
-Rye-influenced bourbons like Buffalo Trace and Jim Beam Black are good matches for the Averna, as do straight rye whiskies like Rittenhouse.
-I stick with the bourbon and its slightly sweeter profile.
+Rye-influenced bourbons like Buffalo Trace and Jim Beam Black are good matches for the Averna, as are straight rye whiskies like Rittenhouse.
+I’m all for the bourbon and its slightly sweeter profile.